Read time: ~10 minutes

 2. Update Your Toothpaste & Mouthwash To Eco-Friendly Options

-Toothpaste Powder
+Eco-friendly Toothpaste

-I don’t make my own toothpaste so I’ll send you to Pinterest.
+- And you can always try to DIY it — I don’t make my own toothpaste so I’ll send you to Pinterest.
 Keep in mind you may need to play with the ingredients to see what works best for you.

 Something about mouthwash bottles has always bothered me, even before I started researching eco-friendly changes and focusing on a sustainable lifestyle.
 Maybe it was how big the bottles were or how quickly we used and replaced them, but I have always had a hard time bringing myself to buy them.